Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Clinical Explainable AI Guidelines

 \section{Clinical Explainable AI Guidelines}

-By leveraging collective expertise in AI, clinical medicine, and human factor analysis, we developed the Clinical XAI Guidelines based on a thorough physician user study, our pilot XAI evaluation experiments~\cite{aaai2022,DBLP:journals/corr/abs-2107-05047}, and literature review.
+By leveraging collective expertise in AI, clinical medicine, and human factor analysis, we developed the Clinical XAI Guidelines based on a thorough physician user study, our pilot XAI evaluation experiments~\citep{aaai2022,DBLP:journals/corr/abs-2107-05047}, and literature review (Supplementary Material S2 Table 1).
 The physician user study was conducted with 30 neurosurgeons on a glioma grading XAI prototype (Fig~\ref{fig:user_study}).
 We collected physicians' quantitative ratings on the heatmap explanation, and qualitative comments on the XAI system from the interview sessions and open-ended questionnaire.
 The qualitative data were used as the guidelines support from clinical aspect.
-The detailed user study findings and method are in Supplementary Material S1, and its related supporting sections were referred in the paper starting with `U'.
+The detailed user study findings and method are in Supplementary Material S1, and its related supporting sections were referred to in the paper starting with `U'.

-Next, we present the Clinical XAI Guidelines, which is a checklist of five evaluating objectives to optimize a clinical XAI technique.
-They are categorized into three considerations on clinical usability, evaluation, and operation.
+Next, we present the Clinical XAI Guidelines, which is a checklist of five evaluation objectives to optimize a clinical XAI technique.
+They are categorized into three considerations: clinical usability, evaluation, and operation.
 For each objective in the guidelines, we list its key references from our user study or literature.
-Ways of assessment are also described to help identify if the objective is met.
+The methods of assessment are also described to help identify if the objective is met.
 The guidelines and their key points are summarized in Table~\ref{table:gl}.
-The full version of the guidelines is in Appendix~\ref{appendix}.
+The full version of the guidelines is in the Appendix.